-7.2 Key Technologies identified by the technology horizon scan interconnected.
+7.2 Key Technologies identified by the technology horizon scan modelling, big data, richer data and identity management.
+These initiatives are described in more detail below.
+It is worthwhile noting that DLT, APIs, X as a Service and Layer modelling are all interconnected.
 While it is possible to implement APIs without DLT, is unlikely that DLT could be usefully implemented without APIs or some form of layer modelling.
 Indeed, the usefulness of all the technology on the horizon highlighted relies to a degree on APIs.